SmrutiSawant/FND/fake-news-detector-website/fake-news-detector-website/README.md

 - Multinomial Naive Bayes
 - (Optional) Soft Voting Ensemble across the above (where probability is available)

-> Note: You mentioned "random forest regressor"; for classification we should use **RandomForestClassifier**.

 ## Project Structure
 ```
 fake-news-detector-website/